 You’ve probably heard before that green is a relaxing color.
 So it just makes sense to paint your bedroom in the shade.
 Pastel green is perfect for a country bedroom with its wood elements and floral prints.

 The soft shade is also perfect for more traditional bedrooms.
 It’s dark enough to show off your crown molding and other elements that you find in an old home, but light enough to make you sigh with happiness when you turn in for the night.

-Of course green doesn’t need to be nursery worthy.
+You’ll notice how the dark furniture complements the decor.
 Go for an emerald green to make a lasting impression.
 Your bedroom will suddenly seem exotic and far away, almost like you went on vacation each time you go to bed.

-Gray is a lovely color that is extremely calming.
-Being a neutral color, it gently lulls you to sleep in it’s warmth like being wrapped in a fuzzy blanket.
+The best bedroom is one where you sleep but also wouldn’t mind if you died in it.
 But it also lets the rest of the room speak for itself which is helpful when you like to focus on your wall decor rather than the wall.

 The light shades of gray are a great option for all kinds of rooms.
-Even your kids can benefit from the neutral tone as they grow and experiment with styles in their own bedrooms.
+Even your kids can benefit from the neutral tone as they grow and experiment with styles in their bedrooms.
 You won’t have to repaint every few years which is a bonus.

 If you prefer the cooler grays, a blue gray bedroom is for you.
 Let your comforter bring you warmth, your space will love the cool and calm feeling of a blueish neutral.
 Especially in the summertime when you’re showering twice a day.

 Modern decor lovers, gray paint solves your bedroom problem.
 It provides enough change from the white walls in the rest of your home to help your body wind down at the end of the day without breaking from your modern vibes.